15 Military Friendly Colleges in Nebraska

 14th and R St | Lincoln, NE 68588

-University of Nebraska Lincoln (UNL) has a long history of honoring and serving student veterans.
-The Military & Veteran Success Center provides opportunities for engagement outside the classroom.
-And, the Student Veteran Peer Mentor program is an initiative to connect incoming student veterans with current student veterans.
-The goal is to help them better navigate college life.
+University of Nebraska Lincoln (UNL) has a rich history of honoring and supporting student veterans.
+The Military & Veteran Success Center serves as a hub for extracurricular engagement.
+Additionally, the Student Veteran Peer Mentor program aims to link incoming student veterans with current peers to ease their transition into college life.

-UNL participates in the Yellow Ribbon Program by offering an unlimited number of students an unlimited max contribution per year.
+UNL actively participates in the Yellow Ribbon Program, offering an unlimited maximum contribution per year to an unlimited number of students.

 Average Post 9/11 GI Bill Benefits Awarded